Lena Bickel: 2023

 Bickel completed at the Magglingen Friendly and won the all-around gold medal by nearly two points ahead of teammate Caterina Cereghetti.
 She competed with the Swiss team at the European Championships, and they finished 17th.
 She was the first reserve for the floor exercise final.
 At the Swiss Championships, she won the all-around title by over a full point.
 In the event finals, she won gold on the floor exercise and silver on uneven bars and balance beam.
 She competed with the Swiss team that finished fourth at the Heidelberg Friendly.
 She then competed at the World Championships in Antwerp and finished 39th in the all-around during the qualification round.
 Although she did not qualify for the all-around final, she qualified as an individual to the 2024 Olympic Games by finishing ninth out of the gymnast whose countries did not qualify a full team.

 2024

 At the 2024 Olympic Games Bickel finished thirty-ninth during qualifications and did not advance to any finals.

+2025

+Bickel competed at the 2025 Artistic Gymnastics World Championships and qualified for the all-around final, in which she finished in 16th place.